eda-ricercatore/admin-notes/tutorials/git-tutorial.md

 Use the [Making Your Code Citable](https://guides.github.com/activities/citable-code/) \cite{GitHubStaff2016d} document to learn how to assign a digital object identifier (DOI), so that a *GitHub* repository can be cited along with its associated research publications.

+To customize your *GitHub* profile with a Markdown document that contains text, pictures, tables, URLs, and code snippets, create a repository with the same name as your *GitHub* username and name that Markdown document `README.md`.